panchambanerjee/nostalgic-90s-website/README.md

 [![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?logo=javascript&logoColor=black)](https://developer.mozilla.org/docs/Web/JavaScript)
 [![Y2K Ready](https://img.shields.io/badge/Y2K-Ready%20%F0%9F%9A%80-00ff00)](https://en.wikipedia.org/wiki/Year_2000_problem)

-> **Welcome to CyberSpace 1999!** 🚀 A lovingly crafted tribute to the golden age of the internet, complete with dial-up sounds, dancing babies, and enough neon colors to make your retinas burn with nostalgia!
+> **Welcome to CyberSpace 1999!** 🚀 A lovingly crafted tribute to the golden age of the internet by Tom from MySpace, complete with dial-up sounds, dancing babies, and enough neon colors to make your retinas burn with nostalgia!

 ## 🎯 What Is This Madness?